Capicua (protein)

 Capicua transcriptional repressor is a protein that in humans is encoded by the CIC gene.
 Capicua functions as a transcriptional repressor in a way that ensures its impact on the progression of cancer, and plays a significant role in the operation of the central nervous system through its interaction with ataxin 1.
 The name of the protein derives from the Catalan expression cap-i-cua which literally translates to "head-and-tail".

 Structure

-Capicua is a highly conserved protein, with a lot of similarity between human and Drosophila melanogaster.
+Capicua is a highly conserved protein, with a lot of similarity between human and Drosophila melanogaster homologs.
 In the human body, capicua exists in two isoforms, the short (CIC-S) and the long (CIC-L) one, which differ in their N-terminal section.
 The two evolutionarily conserved domains of the protein are HMG-box (high-mobility group box) and the C1 domain: they work together to recognize specific octameric DNA sequences.
 Capicua also contains a nuclear localisation sequence that allows it to enter the nucleus of the cell.